kitschpatrol/renami/readme.md

 ## Overview

+Let your files tell you their true names.

+Renami treats file names as a function of file content.

-Renami provides a configuration-driven approach to automated filename management.
+It provides a configuration-driven and deterministic approach to automated filename management.
 Specify how you want certain folders of files to be named in the root of your project, and then run `renami` to keep all the filenames consistent and up-to-date.

 The tool makes it easy to pull specific metadata from a file's content and pass it into simple templates to rename files.